SkylineCommunications/dataminer-docs/develop/CICD/GitHub/CICD_GitHub_Examples.md

 > [!TIP]
 > For information on creating a new pipeline in GitHub, see [GitHub Tutorial](https://docs.github.com/en/actions/quickstart).

-## **Production-Level Workflows**
+## Production-level workflows

-For those interested in reusing Skyline's pre-made pipelines, which include quality-of-life features and a robust quality gate, please see the [From Code to Product](xref:CICD_Tutorial_GitHub_Code_To_Product) tutorial.
+If you are interested in reusing Skyline's pre-made pipelines, which include quality-of-life features and a robust quality gate, refer to the [From code to product](xref:CICD_Tutorial_GitHub_Code_To_Product) tutorial.

 ### GitHub workflow

 You will need DATAMINER_DEPLOY_KEY as a secret.
 This will be the key for the DataMiner Agent as provided through the [DataMiner Admin app](xref:CloudAdminApp).
-You can find more information on secrets and on the [GitHub Secrets](xref:GitHub_Secrets) page.
+For more information on secrets, see [GitHub secrets and tokens](xref:GitHub_Secrets).

 On a **Ubuntu** runner: